bndct-devops/ryot-export/README.md

 # Ryot to InfluxDB Exporter

-This project provides a Python script to fetch workout data from the Ryot Fitness GraphQL API and store it in an InfluxDB instance for analysis and visualization with Grafana.
+## Features
+- Incremental sync: Only new workouts are imported.
+- Supports full reset and re-import.
+- Dry run mode for safe testing.
+- Docker and Unraid deployment ready.
+- Designed for easy integration with Grafana.

 ## How It Works